 - Hospitalization.
 Hospitalization may be indicated for the treatment of measles complications (eg, bacterial superinfection, pneumonia, dehydration, croup).

 - Antibiotic therapy.
 Secondary infections (eg, otitis media or bacterial pneumonia) should be treated with antibiotics; patients with severe complicating infections (eg, encephalomyelitis) should be admitted for observation and antibiotics, as appropriate to their clinical condition.

-Postexposure prophylaxis.
-Prevention or modification of measles in exposed susceptible individuals involves the administration of measles virus vaccine or human immunoglobulin (Ig).
+- Post Exposure prophylaxis.
+Prevention or modification of measles in exposed susceptible individuals involves the administration of the measles virus vaccine or human immunoglobulin (Ig).

 - Vitamin A. Vitamin A treatment for children with measles in developing countries has been associated with a marked reduction in morbidity and mortality; thus, two doses of vitamin A given 24 hours apart are recommended; a third age-specific dose should be given 2 to 4 weeks later to children with clinical signs and symptoms of vitamin A deficiency.

 - Antivirals.
 Measles virus is susceptible to ribavirin in vitro; although ribavirin (either IV or aerosolized) has been used to treat severely affected and immunocompromised adults with acute measles or SSPE (IV plus intrathecal high-dose interferon alfa), no controlled trials have been conducted; ribavirin is not approved by the US Food and Drug Administration (FDA) for this indication, and such use should be considered experimental.

 - Vaccines.
 The live MMR vaccine is used to induce active immunity against viruses that cause measles, mumps, and rubella.

 - Immunoglobulins.
 Human Ig prevents or modifies measles in susceptible individuals if administered within 6 days of exposure.